leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 ### Ingress

-An API object that manages external access to the services in a cluster, typically HTTP.
+An API object that manages external access to the services in a cluster, typically HTTP but it is not a type of service.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.